IeuanWalker/SPARQL-Query-creator-using-NLP/README.md

 # Console---NPL-SPARQL-Creator
-Console version of my web application for my disseration
+This is a test version of my web applciaiton that i am building for my disseration.
+This applciation parses a JSON file (Luis.ai) to a object and then creates a custome SPARQL Query.